 The promenade is a good place to walk and watch the surfers.
 Here you can rent a surfboard and take a few lessons from local pros.

 The standard price is $10 per hour for the use of a longboard and instructor services.
-Rent just boards: $6 for half a day; and $10 for the whole day.
+Rent just the boards are from $6 for half a day and $10 for the whole day.

-The opportunity to explore and discover, wait for surprises and appreciate what Siargao offers.
-Popular dive sites are Blue Cathedral, Guyam Island, Dako Island, Seeco Reef, Antokon, Shark Point and more.
+The opportunity to explore and discover the sea around Siargao.
+Popular dive sites are Blue Cathedral, Guyam Island, Dako Island, Seeco Reef, Antokon, Shark Point, and more.